sourcegraph/handbook/content/engineering/enablement/dev-experience/index.md

-# Dev Experience team
+# Developer Experience team

-The Dev Experience team (part of the [Enablement](../index.md) org) is a team focused on improving the developer experience of Sourcegraph.
+The Developer Experience team (part of the [Enablement](../index.md) org) is a team focused on improving the developer experience of Sourcegraph.

 ## Members